SysKitTeam/docs-point/faq/migrate-lucene-to-cosmos.md

 9. After the migration has finished, decrease the **RU/s** to the initial value before the migration.

-Contact the [SysKit support team](https://www.syskit.com/contact-us/) for more information.
+If you run into issues when migrating, contact the [SysKit support team](https://www.syskit.com/contact-us/) for more information.